inf0rmatix/design_grid/README.md

  <img src="https://codecov.io/gh/inf0rmatix/design_grid/branch/master/graph/badge.svg?token=7OWGIYJD5Y"/>
 </a>

-TODO finalize Readme
-TODO update gifs

 Design Grid streamlines your workflow and saves time.
 Easily configure multiple devices and screen sizes while reducing boilerplate code.
 Its user-friendly design makes integration effortless, allowing you to focus on your project's core.

 The classic use-case of implementing a colum-based design.
 Use ResponsiveDesignGrid to implement a bootstrap-like design system where every element has a different column-span based on breakpoints.

 Need to implement a design based on the strict rules of Material Layout?
-Use the MaterialDesignGrid to get an exact implementation of the [Material Design Layout guide](https://m2.material.io/design/layout/responsive-layout-grid.html)
+Use the MaterialDesignGrid to get an exact implementation of the [Material Design Layout guide](https://m2.material.io/design/layout/responsive-layout-grid.html).

 ## 🔗 Table of Contents
 - [🔗 Table of Contents](#-table-of-contents)